Love the One You're With: Luther Vandross version

-American singer and songwriter Luther Vandross released a version of the song on his ninth album, Songs (1994).
+American singer-songwriter Luther Vandross released a version of the song on his ninth album, Songs (1994).
 It peaked within the top 30 of the US Billboard Hot R&B Singles chart, reached number 33 on the Billboard Hot Adult Contemporary Tracks chart, and earned Vandross a 1995 Grammy nomination for Best Male Pop Vocal Performance.
 The single was accompanied by a black-and-white music video.

 Critical reception

 M.R.
 Martinez from Cash Box described "Love the One You’re With" as "an optimistic celebration of love and music as Vandross is backed by an all-star choir that includes Lisa Fischer, Tawatha Gee, Jim Gilstrap and others."
 Fell and Rufer from the Gavin Report wrote, "This 25-year-old Stephen Stills song was urbanized before by the Isley Brothers, but Luther turns it into a gospel hoot complete with the original Hammond organ effects from Stills's take.
 This is the song that garnered Vandross a Grammy nomination even before it was released as a single."

 Dennis Hunt from Los Angeles Times felt Vandross "gives a leaden feel to the normally joyous 'Love the One You're With', undercutting a breezy, gospel-style arrangement."
 Pan-European magazine Music & Media commented, "Hailed the King of silky ballads, Luther also knows how to speed it up.
 In a New Orleans way, and challenged by a gospel group, this [...] cover shows him at his toughest."
 Alan Jones from Music Week complimented it as "a nice remake".